 Revised as of 3/10/2021

 Goal: This level of baseball is to introduce the full aspect of the game by increasing play time, including umpires, and implementing a playoff system.
 While the main goal of all age groups is to have fun while learning, the Rookie division is expected to continue focus on hitting as well as developing pitchers and catchers.

 1.00 - The Playing Field

 1.01 The base paths will be 60 feet in length and pitchers rubber will be 46 feet from the home plate.

 2.01 Players at this level are expected to have a glove.
 Gloves will not be provided by the league and are required to play in the field.

 2.02 All bats used in Rec games and practices MUST have the USA Baseball logo.

-2.03 It is the responsibility of the player to bring their own helmet to every game and practice from the point of receiving the helmet in T-Ball.
+2.03 It is the responsibility of the player to bring their own helmet to every game and practice.
 If a player forgets their helmet, they will not be permitted to bat during the game or practice unless a replacement is found.

 2.04 The baseball used in this division of play is the little league baseball.
 This is the only ball to be used at this level of play.